This Hawaiian quilt by Keri Designs uses DMC Color Variations for the fruit and the borders.

 I liked both these threads and I expect to be using them much more often in my work.

-But perhaps I was most taken with the three true multi-colors.
+But perhaps I was most taken with some of the true multi-colors.
 All of them have lots more white than is often seen in overdyed thread and this gives them an appealing lightness.
-Purple Pansy combines, white with two shades of violet and yellow.
-Very Merry is a Christmas combination with red being more an accent than an equal partner.
+Purple Pansy combines white with two shades of violet and yellow.
+Very Merry is a Christmas combination with red being more of an accent than an equal partner.
 My favorite is Cotton Candy, a great combination of pink, blue, and white that would be so perfect for baby presents.

 Please note: These threads were provided to me as part of DMC’s designer program.
 I was not compensated for this review.